 2019 photos of Alumnae Hall

 In the 1920's an organ was donated.
-The skylights, on right, are now opaque, probably from having been painted over during World War II to avoid military targeting of Philadelphia, which was a major arsenal for the Allies.
+The skylights, seen on the right, are now opaque, probably from having been painted over during World War II to avoid military targeting of Philadelphia, which was a major arsenal for the Allies.
+Similarly painted-over skylights can be seen today in the Arts and Literature room at the Parkway Central Library.

 The transom stained-glass window above the entrance to Alumnae Hall, from the inside.